Current Fellows

 Internship:

 April 30, 2022 - July 24, 2022.
-Ohio State University, Department of Biological Chemistry and Pharmacology, Columbus,OH.
+The Ohio State University, Department of Biological Chemistry and Pharmacology, Columbus, OH.
 Mentor: Professor Charles Bell.
 Madeline's internship involved screening cryo-TEM grids of the MALAT1 triple-helical RNA in complex with TBMs as well as the apo form of the triple-helical RNA.
-The internship helped to expand her knowledge on the physical chemistry involved in RNA-small molecule complex validation via cryo-TEM.
+The internship helped to expand her knowledge on the physical chemistry involved in RNA-small molecule complex validation via cryo-TEM and computational analysis of the 3D structure of the MALAT1 triple-helix structure.

 Honors:

-- Two year American Heart Association Predoctoral Fellowship 2023-2025
+• Two-year American Heart Association Predoctoral Fellowship 2023-2025

 Andrew Gutierrez